dwehmer/MATLAB_Dockers_Kubernetes/README.md

 MATLAB Coder

 File Name: ASTE_580_WEHMER_HW7_P1.cpp
 - MATLAB Coder is not a feature I have native to my personal MATLAB software.
-For purposes of demonstrating how to use the MATLAB Coder, here is the commands I would run to generate C code from the MATLAB file:
+For purposes of demonstrating how to use the MATLAB Coder, here is the command I would run to generate C code from the MATLAB file:

 codegen -config:lib -lang:c++ ASTE580_WEHMER_HW7_P1